-Having left school at 15 tried his hand at a number of occupations, including jobs at the local coal mine and bleach works, later attending night school to gain a qualification in the new subject of radio communications.
+After dropping out of school at the age of 15, Percy tried his hand at a variety of jobs, including those at the local coal mine and bleach works, before enrolling in night school to earn a certificate in the new subject of radio communications.

-This latter was to prove useful after he had joined the Royal Air Force as a volunteer on the eve of war in September 1939.

-After a brief experience in 1940, as part of the ill-fated British Expeditionary Force in France, he went on to serve in the RAF Marine Branch as a radio op/signaller aboard a High Speed Launch (HSL) based at Ramsgate.
+This latter was to come in handy after he volunteered for the Royal Air Force on the eve of war in September 1939.
+Following a brief stint with the ill-fated British Expeditionary Force in France in 1940, he joined the RAF Marine Branch as a radio operator/signaller aboard a High Speed Launch (HSL) based in Ramsgate.